pimcore/pimcore/doc/User_Documentation/01_Objects/02_CSV_Import/README.md

 ## Column Configuration

-The column configuration how CSV columns are mapped to object properties.
+The column configuration defines how CSV columns are mapped to object properties.

 Operators can be used to change the way how the data is processed.
 See [Operator Overview](./02_Operators/README.md)